basilfx/EFM2RIOT/efm2riot/templates/doc/Board.md

 {% endstrip %}

 Use the ticker mode if your application keeps track of seconds only (e.g. unix timestamp).
 By default the counter is enabled.
 You can switch by passing `RTT_AS_RTC=1` to your compiler.

+### Hardware crypto
+{% strip 2 %}
+    {% if cpu_platform == 1 %}
+        The MCU has support for hardware accelerated AES128 and AES256.
+    {% else %}
+        The Gemstone MCUs are equipped with a hardware accelerated crypto peripheral that can speed up AES128, AES256, SHA1, SHA256 and several other cryptographic computations.
+    {% endif %}
+{% endstrip %}

+A peripheral driver interface for RIOT-OS is proposed, but not yet implemented.

 ### Usage of emlib
 This port makes uses of emlib by Silicon Labs to abstract peripheral registers.
 While some overhead is to be expected, it ensures proper setup of devices, provides chip errata and simplifies development.
 The exact overhead depends on the application and peripheral usage, but the largest overhead is expected during peripheral setup.
 A lot of read/write/get/set methods are implemented as inline methods or macros (which have no overhead).